ramrepos/uidevelopment/README.md

 # require.js

-+   Modularity avoids polluting global namespace and improves robustness of our codebase; require.js is a library that enables us to write modular JS applications
++   Define order of loading using require.js